University of California Los Angeles, Ph.D.

 Michael Brewer - Wing shape and flight behavior in pelecaniform seabirds

-Diego Sustaita - Musculoskeletal underpinnings to differences in killing behavior between North American accipiters and falcons
+Diego Sustaita (CSU San Marcos, Dept. Biology) - Musculoskeletal underpinnings to differences in killing behavior between North American accipiters and falcons